 - Serves as a reminder

-- Boost conformance to safety standards and industries best practices
+- Boost conformance to safety standards and industry’s best practices

 - Improves safety culture in the workplace

-- Serves as a guide which improves safe job delivery
+- Serves as a guide that improves safe job delivery

-- It helps comply with organization’s best practices, etc.
+- It helps comply with the organization’s best practices, etc.

 53 Powerful Safety Messages To Share Every Day In Your Workplace